amosproj/amos2025ss02-building-documentation-management-system/Coding_Guidelines.md

 3. If you are pair programming, please make sure you add “Co-authored-by:” to commit message using the correct email address

 4. Follow AMOS B01: Slides 38-45

+# Definition of Done

+## Feature DoD:

+1. Documentation is updated to describe the functionality implemented and how to test it.

+2. Atleast one SD other than the one who implemented the functionality should be able to review the feature, only based on updated documentation.

+3. One or more reviewers can collaborate and check the acceptance criteria in code, if it is not apparent from end-user interface.

+4. Can be merged to main without merge conflicts.

+## Sprint DoD:

+1. Atleast one error-free functionality (which has passed feature DoD), more than previous release.

+2. Entire project builds and deploys to production.

+3. functionalities not visible in UI, like database transactions, are verified by atleast one SD and/or RM.

+4. Release manager writes release notes.

+## Project DoD:

+1. Industry partner satisfied with demo.

+2. Industry partner can use all functionalities solely using user documentation.

+3. Industry partner understands design documentation.